Pasco County, Florida: Native settlement

-The earliest known residents of Pasco County were the Timucuans Native American tribe who lived on the land in the early 1200s.
-Settlers in Florida brought diseases to the area though, wiping out the tribe.
+The earliest known residents of Pasco County were the Timucua people who lived on the land in the early 1200s.
+Settlers in Florida brought diseases to the area however, wiping out the tribe.
 Other Native American tribes like the Calusa also lived along the Gulf of Mexico in Pasco County.
 The tribe had a deep-rooted connection between the land and its inhabitants.

 Exploration

 In the 1500s, Spanish explorers came into the Florida region, encountering with the Native American tribes.
 This started major cultural exchanges for the groups.
 Pasco County, at that point became a point of interest to the Spanish explorers because of its strategic coastal location.

 Seminole conflict

 The Creek Native tribe from Georgia and Alabama migrated to Florida with one tribe becoming known as the Seminoles in the region.
 The tribe fought with the British against American settlers during the First Seminole War and had constant fighting with the Spanish until the buying of Florida to the United States in 1819.
 The United States military had major conflict with the Native Americans in the Second Seminole War that included the destruction of Fort Dade, of which Dade City is named after.